Financial-Times/origami/README.md

 The constructor function accepts two arguments:

 * id: Unique identifer string for the overlay within the page
-* options: JSON object that configures the overlayr.
+* options: JSON object that configures the overlay.

 ```js
 var myOverlay = new Overlay('myOverlay', {